Uvacoder/port-greweb/_posts/2013-07-17-QanimationFrame.md

 In that example, the `render` function can contains any Javascript code which updates some graphics either using Canvas or DOM.

-A good practice is to always compute time-relative animation and not assuming the frame rate will be constant.
+A good practice is to always **compute time-relative** animations and never assume the framerate to be constant.

 ```javascript
 function badRenderFunction() {